boyuanzheng010/boyuanzheng010.github.io/index.md

 ## Research Interests

-I am interested in developing **language agents** that can free people from tedious tasks.
-I focus on multiple aspects spinning this goal:
+I am interested in developing **language agents** that can free human beings from tedious tasks and assistant with decision making.
+I focus on multiple aspects and constructing relevant benchmarks spinning this goal:
 - **Grounding and Planning:** Web Agent, Grounding, Planning, Security
 - **Multimodality:** With the increase of accessible image and video, what power can this brings?
 - **Agent Safety:**